 “Do we have the battery left for that?” asked Percy

-“Ten minutes at a creep speed maybe?
+“Ten minutes at a creep speed, maybe?
 I believe we can just manage it.
 I am more worried about whether we have enough fine control over the buoyancy to lower the boat just a few meters like that.”

-“But if we can run at sail-up depth, we’ll also be a much harder to spot target as we head for the depot.”
+“But if we can run at sail-up depth, we’ll also be a much harder target to spot as we head for the depot.”

-“Ah fuck ya both, ya leaking assholes!”
+“Ah, fuck ya both, ya leaking assholes!”
 Chips interrupted from where she was standing in the water.
 “Yer determined to fuckin’ sink us!
 Are ya forgetting the high-pressure system is fucking depleted?
 I doubt there’s enough fuckin’ pressure left for a full blow if something goes wrong.
 Fuck—there’s probably also not enough fuckin’ power in the batteries to bring us back to the surface with the fuckin’ low-pressure system!
 We’ll be lucky to fuckin be leapin’ out the top of the sail as it lowers away under us heading for the fuckin’ bottom!”

-Captain Percy just stared at Chips, her mouth in a hard line.
+Captain Percy just stared at Chips, her mouth a hard line.

-“I agree, Chips,” said Hemi, “it is dangerous.
+“I agree, Chips,” said Hemi.
+“It is dangerous.
 But so is running slow with engines blaring full-up on the surface if we manage to get the Gnat attached.
 We would be a big fat radar and sonar target.
 We need the advantage lowering the boat down will give us.”

 “Aye well, yer both fuckin’ suicidal, and murder-fucking-cidal—since yer trying to drag me down against my will.
 To lower the boat you gotta open the main fuckin’ ballast valves, of course.
 What the fuck happens if they don’t fuckin’ close again though, eh?
 Then we are just letting all the fucking buoyancy out of the boat with no way to put it back.”